M66B/FairEmail/FAQ.md

 If the account authorization has expired, you will have to select the account again.
 You will likely need to save the associated identity again as well.

-This error can also be the result of *accounts.google.com* being blocked for the Android account manager, for example due to using a VPN, firewall, ad blocker, or similar.
+In the case of a Gmail account the error *Invalid credentials (Failure)* can be the result of *accounts.google.com* being blocked for the Android account manager, for example due to using a VPN, firewall, ad blocker, or similar.
 So, try to disable all VPN based apps and or allow this address.